nicholaswilde/recipes/docs/desserts/gordon-ramsay's-chocolate-soufflé.md

 ### Step 2

 Tip a little grated chocolate into each dish, roll the dish around tilting it as you do so it is evenly lined all round.

-For the crème patisserie, mix the all-purpose flour, sugar and cornflour.
+## :pencil: Instructions - Crème Patisserie

 ### Step 3

-Put egg yolk and whole egg into a bowl, stir, then beat in half of the flour mixture to give a smooth paste.
+For the crème patisserie, mix the all-purpose flour, sugar and cornflour Put egg yolk and whole egg into a bowl, stir, then beat in half of the flour mixture to give a smooth paste.
 Tip in the rest of the flour mixture and mix well.

 ### Step 4